xerolinux/XeroHub/content/iso.md

 </div>

-The ISO will forever be offered **AS IS**, no further features will be added, simply because I still strongly believe in freedom of choice.
-Nothing will be forced on you no matter what.
+The ISO will always be offered **AS IS**, no further *Major* features will be added, maybe some quality of life ones, without overwhelming you, simply because I still strongly believe in freedom of choice.
+Nothing will be forced on you ever.
 You are free to shape the Distro however you want making it truly yours.
+If you have any ideas on how we can make it better, or extend the toolkit functionality, I am willing to listen.
+Feel free to share them with me.

 All I ask for, is for you not to share it with anyone.
 Otherwise you will be hurting the project making it harder for me to maintain.
 I am only one man doing all this for you, not a team.
 Thank you for being supportive.